tytydraco/yessleep/out/I_work_the_Night_Shift_in_a_nearremote_Five_Star_Resort_Recently_Strange_Things_Have_Been_Happening__Part_2.md

 “Yea, I just had a nightmare.”
 I said.
 Reggie shrugged and walked out.

 I’m writing this post now at four in the morning.
 I have a raging headache as I type it out.
 I don't remember when it started, my brain's a mess.
 I know what I saw.
 I know how my body felt.
 I remember everything so vividly.
 It’s too clear and too detailed to chalk up to a nightmare or a hallucination.
 I need to keep this job, at least till I find another one.
 I can’t afford to quit now.
 And I don’t know if I want to come in for work tomorrow.
 I have no clue what the hell is going on.
 If you guys know anything, please contact me.
 I think I’ll ask my manager for a day off tomorrow.

+UPDATE (21st November 2025): Things have been wild for the past week or so, but I believe the worst is behind me.
+I'll make a post when I'm ready to.
+Thank you for all your feedback and support.